Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Empirical Evaluation

 \section{Empirical Evaluation}

 We now describe the datasets, baselines, and models used to evaluate our two experimental approaches, prompt optimization and multimodal augmentation, for the task of classifying hate memes.
-Our evaluation focuses on classification accuracy and weighted-F1 score, as standard in the Facebook Hateful Memes benchmark.
-Note that in each setting, we are splitting the training set into two parts: one for training and one for validation.
-For testing, we are combining both seen and unseen test data.
-Additional details, including prompt templates and training configurations, are provided in the SI.
+Our evaluation focuses on classification accuracy and weighted-F1 score, as standard in the hate classification benchmarks.